tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 ---

-### 12. Students Do: Engagement Activity (15 min)
+### 12. Student Do: Engagement Activity (15 min)

-In this activity, have each student reveal an interesting fact or joke they discovered while working with APIs.
-Round robin and have each student volunteer a fact or joke.
+In this activity, students will reveal an interesting fact or joke they discovered while working with APIs.
+Do a round robin so each student can volunteer a fact or joke.

-If a student doesn't find a fact or joke they feel like sharing, ask them to do one of the following:
+If any students did not find a fact or joke they feel like sharing, ask them to do one of the following:

 * Discuss their opinions regarding using the Python `requests` library to make API calls instead of Postman.